JeremySavonet/Hackintosh-i7-10700k-Z490-Vision-G/README.md

 - Temperature monitoring
 - DRM content (Netflix, Spotify)
 - Shutdown/Reboot
-- Sleep/Wake-up (issue with my display: needs to be power-off and on)
+- Sleep/Wake-up (issue with my display: needs to be power-off and on) => FIXED BY ADDING BOOT-ARGS: igfxonln=1)

 ## BIOS config:
 **Disable**